One day, I was browsing Twitter and I saw a question that I've heard time and time again in remote work circles.

 That's why you need to create a regular feedback loop with each person on your team.
 If you create a regular cadence where you can uncover potential problems, it will help you stop fires when they are a small spark.

-The best way to do this is by holding regular 1-1 meetings with each person on your team.
+The best way to do this is by holding regular one-on-one meetings with each person on your team.
 If you aren't holding regular 1-1s with your team, you will probably have trouble leading a remote team.
 It's like you are flying blind - at some point you will crash.

 Another strategy is to intentionally start meetings with ~5 minutes of small-talk.
 While this may not be the most efficient way of working, it creates a habit of encouraging some informal conversation and primes people for the discussion as well.